Bandits-Home/scheduledowntime/README.md

       Properly checking the nagios.cmd file before writing, will wait and retry in 30 seconds one time.
-      Better testing the writing of the downtime and output of feedback to end user
+      Better testing the writing of the downtime and output of feedback to end user Switched service downtime creation to use built in XI service downtime page

 1.2 - (??/??/2015)Bug fixes